-If your Friday night ritual is a night on the town, maybe you should take this month to stay in.
+If your Friday night ritual is a night on the town, maybe you should stay in this month.
 And if you struggle with FOMO, offer to host your friends and have a movie night or a potluck and play games.
 There are plenty of alternatives to going out and spending money, you may just have to put your heads together and come up with other ideas.
 Trust me, your future, home-owning self will thank you.

-In the hype of organic foods, this may be a tough one for many people to try out.
-You may only save a few cents or dollars per item, but you better believe that adds up over time.
-Conduct your own experiment and see how much you save after a few store-brand-only trips.
+In the hype of buying fun and organic foods, it might be tough to commit to buying off-brand foods.
+Even if you only save a few dollars per item, you better believe that adds up over time.
+Test it out and see how much money you save after a few store-brand-only trips.
 Then take that to the bank!

 10. Meal prep game strong

 Of all the ways to save for a down payment, this is one of the easiest.
 If you’re already making a routine trip to the grocery store, simply buy a bit more and make your own meals at home—just bulk cook, freeze, and thaw when you’re ready to eat.
-This will require you to move some money around in your budget and allow for fewer restaurant trips.
-But since the cost to dine is usually higher than preparing your own meals due to the tip alone, you’re still saving a considerable amount of cash over time.
+This might require you to move some money around in your budget and spend less on eating out and more on groceries.
+But since the cost of dining out is usually higher than preparing your own meals due to the tip alone, you’re still saving a considerable amount of cash over time.

 Get thrifty with it

-Shift your focus to your closet and see if there are articles of clothing you could stand to sell.
-Visit consignment stores and resale shops, like Plato’s Closet, and exchange your gently used clothing for cash.
+Shift your focus to your closet and see if there are any clothes you could stand to sell.
+Visit consignment stores and resale shops (like Plato’s Closet, for example) and exchange your gently used clothing for cash.
 You could also join one of the countless resale groups on Facebook and find one in your area.
-Or gather your friends and host a clothes swap to refresh your wardrobes for free!
+Or gather your friends and host a clothing swap to refresh your wardrobes for free!

 13. Start cutting coupons

-You know that junk mail and those offer emails you often throw in the trash without giving a second glance?
-Next time, open them (unless it’s spam) and see if you can take advantage of those coupons and deals could be applied to something for which you were planning on paying full price.
-And don’t be afraid to ask your cashier at checkout if they have any deals or discounts you could use.
-Things like student discounts or non-posted sales campaigns are out there, you may just have to ask.
-Also, sign up for email notifications with websites like Groupon or Amazon.
+You know that grocery store mailer you throw out every week?
+Next time, read through it and see if you can take advantage of those coupons and deals.
+And don’t be afraid to ask your cashier at checkout if they have any deals going on or discounts you could use.
+Things like student discounts or sales campaigns are out there, you may just have to ask.
+You should also sign up for email notifications with websites like Groupon or Amazon.
 They’ll send relevant deals right to your inbox.

 14. Compare utility prices

 Are you sure you’re still getting the best deal?
-Some utility companies have discounts for switching to their services or seasonal promotionals you may qualify for.
-One way you could save money for a down payment right in your own home is by exchanging your light bulbs for energy-saving bulbs.
-You can find them at any home and hardware store and test them out for a couple months to see how much your electric bill lowers.
+Some utility companies have discounts for switching to their services or seasonal promotions you may qualify for.
+One of the ways you could save money for a down payment right in your own home is by replacing your light bulbs for energy-saving bulbs.
+You can find them at any home and hardware store and test them out for a couple of months to see how much money you save on your electric bill.

 15. Compare insurance companies

 As with your utilities, make sure you’re getting the best deal on insurance.
-Review the insurance your paying for things like healthcare, dental, auto, renters, and more, comparing what you’re currently paying to what you could be paying if you switch to a different provider.
+Review the insurance your paying for things like healthcare, dental, auto, renters, and more.
+Compare what you’re currently paying to what you could be paying if you switch to a different provider.
 Remember that the cheapest coverage doesn’t always mean the best coverage, so be sure that your priority is always your health and safety first.